LucasLacerdaUX/Shopify-Summer2019/README.md

 The first step was to build a few design tokens to be used on the project, such as colors, typography, spacing, shadows, sizing and animation times.

 ![Design Tokens](http://lacerda.design/Shopify2019/DesignTokens.png)

+You can view the full list of Design Tokens [here](src/styles/tokens).

 #### 4.2.2 Components and States